Safety at NADC

 to our attention.

-NADC is dedicated to proving the safest workplace environment as possible.
-This means providing our personell with the right training, equipment and suport to make sure that safety is paramount on all of our worksites.
+NADC is dedicated to providing the safest workplace environment as possible.
+This means providing our personnel with the right training, equipment and support to make sure that safety is paramount on all of our work sites.

 This comittment has contributed directly to our low EMR as illustrated below:

 NADC has received several CAM Safety Achievement award

 in the "Zero Injury" category with below the industry

 averages for Lost Workdays, Days with Transfer or Restriction, or